The standard of in-ear Bluetooth noise-cancelling headphones has excelled in the past few years and Jabra’s Elite 85t buds are no exception.

 When it came to taking calls, the Jabra Elite 85t’s held up quite well.
 Those I spoke to while using the earbuds said I came through very clearly, but so did other background noises.
 Microphone noise reduction is something the Jabra Elite’s could improve on.

 On the other hand, when I took a call at a busy intersection, I hardly heard any traffic noise.
 I tried playing music at the same spot and cars flew past like ghosts.
 Remember to look for the walk signal when crossing the road because you definitely won’t hear it while wearing the Jabra Elite 85t’s.

 Jabra Elite 85t Price

-The Jabra Elite 85t’s retail for $349, which is on the higher end of the scale for Bluetooth headphones but not unreasonable.
+The Jabra Elite 85t’s retail for $299, which is on the higher end of the scale for Bluetooth headphones but not unreasonable, however you can pick them up at Amazon right now for $279 (save $20).
 Apple’s noise-cancelling AirPod Pros go for $399 as do Bose’s high-end QuietComfort earbuds.